-In order to improve the customer service experience provided through Messenger, Facebook is introducing a new policy for Direct Message (DM) conversations.
+In order to improve the customer service experience provided through Messenger, Facebook introduced a new policy for Direct Message (DM) conversations.

 The new policy includes rules and regulations on when you can send replies to DMs and what the content of those replies can be.
 It is primarily meant to prevent spam such as excessive automated bot messages or promotional offers.
 Furthermore, it promotes a quick and to-the-point customer service experience.

-The new policy is expected to take effect on March 4, 2020.
-The rest of this article will further describe the upcoming changes on Facebook’s side as well as within the Falcon platform.
+The new policy took effect on March 4, 2020.
+The rest of this article will further describe the changes on Facebook’s side as well as within the Falcon platform.

 Replying to Facebook DMs in Falcon

 Falcon will help you navigate the new policy by introducing a combination of response windows and response types for Facebook Direct Messages.
 Thus, the reply you can send through Falcon depends on the elapsed time since you’ve received the last DM, and the content of your intended reply.

 - You can freely respond while the last message you received in the DM thread is less than 24 hours old.
 There are no limitations to the content or amount of replies that you can send.
 This means promotional content and automated bot replies are allowed.

 - 24 hours to 7 days

 - After 24 hours but within 7 days, your replies can only relate directly to the subject(s) of the conversation thread.
 Automated bot replies or promotional content are not allowed.

 - If the latest message was received more than 7 days ago, your reply options are limited to three response types.
 Your response must fit one or more of these three categories.
 We’ve described them in the section directly below.
 Automated bot replies or promotional content are not allowed.